Nuitysun/data_science_portfolio/Hotel_images_object_detection/README.md

 **`Recall`** The higher the recall, the more positive samples the model correctly classified as Positive.

-**`Precision-recall curve`** Due to the importance of both precision and recall, a precision-recall curve is used to show the trade-off between the precision and recall values for different thresholds.
-This curve helps to select the best threshold to maximize both metrics.

-Threshold here refers to predicted probability by the model that object belongs to certain class.
-When making a prediction model converts probability scores into a class label classification and uses a threshold: when probability score is equal to or above the threshold, the sample is classified as one class.
-Otherwise, it is classified as the other class (or not classified).

-**`Average precision` (AP)** is a way to summarize the precision-recall curve into a single value representing the average of all precisions.
-Using a loop that goes through all precisions/recalls, the difference between the current and next recalls is calculated and then multiplied by the current precision.

 **`mAP` (mean Average Precision)** calculates mean among Average Precision of all classes predicted.
 For our case mAP will be equal to Average Precision since we have only one class to predict.

-**`IoU` (Intersection over Union metric)** is a quantitative measure to score how the ground-truth and predicted boxes match.
-The IoU helps to know if a region has an object or not.
-The IoU is calculated by dividing the area of intersection between the 2 boxes by the area of their union.
-The higher the IoU, the better the prediction.
-Note that the IoU is 0.0 when there is a 0% overlap between the predicted and ground-truth boxes.
-The IoU is 1.0 when the 2 boxes fit each other 100%.

-To objectively judge whether the model predicted the box location correctly or not, a threshold is used.
-If the model predicts a box with an IoU score greater than or equal to the threshold, then there is a high overlap between the predicted box and one of the ground-truth boxes.
-This means the model was able to detect an object successfully.
-The detected region is classified as Positive (i.e. contains an object).

-On the other hand, when the IoU score is smaller than the threshold, then the model made a bad prediction as the predicted box does not overlap with the ground-truth box.
-This means the detected region is classified as Negative (i.e. does not contain an object).

 **`mAP@0.5`** metric refers to Average Precision when IoU is set to 0.5.

 **`mAP@0.05:0.95`** metric calculates Average Precision when IoU is set to the range from 0.5 to 0.95.

-More details about described performance metrics for object detection model can be found in this [article](https://www.kdnuggets.com/2021/03/evaluating-object-detection-models-using-mean-average-precision.html).

-### 4.2.
-Evaluation approaches and trade-offs

-When evaluating performance of the object-detection model, it’s important to pay attention to two aspects:

-1. Context of the usage.
-We need to check the performance metrics, but sometimes standard metrics cannot help with certain areas of model evaluation.

-    For example, if IoU (Intersection over Union metric) set to be a threshold of 0.5 and the object detected by the model has overlapping area only of 40%, then such object will not be classified by the model.
-But how is important for a particular use case accuracy of box limits prediction?
-For some cases it can be critical, for other cases less important.
-Note, that some of standard performance metrics for object detection models are calculated for fixed IoU values (`mAP@0.5`, `mAP@0.05:0.95`).

-    For our case we need to detect object of interest as accurately as possible and it’s acceptable to have an error margin in box limits, but it shouldn’t be too high as incorrectly defined box limits will lead to errors in predictions of class to witch object belongs.

-2. It’s important to calculate quantitative metrics that can give an objective overview of model performance and allow to compare performance of different models or of the same model before and after tuning.

-    In this project we will calculate the performance metrics for the data obtained from `Open Google Data Set v4` and will evaluate model performance based on this data as this should give the first results of this proof-of-concept project.
-We will also run custom object detection model on the sample of real hotel photos and will visually explore the results.

-    On the next stage of model development for more reliable model evaluation it’s recommended to select the test data of real hotel photos, label it and calculate performance metrics on this test set.
-This will allow to objectively evaluate model performance and also give a baseline for comparison during model selection and optimization.

 ## 5. Pre-trained models used